sassoftware/accessibility-advisor-docs/ReportDetails.md

 (Here we will have a brief overview of what the report contains and how to explore the details.
 Content is TBD.)

+### Sample report

+Below we have an image of a sample report from Accessibility Advisor.
+The rest of this section provides a detailed description of what is shown in that image.

 ![Sample report](sampleReport.png "Sample Report")

+(Here we provide a point-by-point description of the image, both as an aid to understanding it and to make this content accessible to people who cannot see the image.
+Full content is TBD.)

 ## Understanding an individual finding